piersfinlayson/software-defined-retro-rom/sdrr-pcb/verified/stm32f4-24-pin-rev-e/README.md

 # STM32F4 24 Pin Rev E

-**Unverified** - this revision has not yet been tested or confirmed to work.
-Order PCBs at your own risk.

 23xx (STM32F4 24 pin) ROM replacement SDRR PCB.

-This revision has two key improvements over rev D:
+This revision has four key improvements over rev D:

 - STM32F405 and STM32F415 variants are now supported - note there are some BOM differences between the F401/F411 and F405/F415 variants.
+(F415 has not been tested, but is pin compatible with the F405 which has been.)
 - No 0402 passives are used - all passives are 0603, which is easier to hand solder.
 The PCB footprint remains the same.
+- Additional image select jumper (4th jumper => allows up to 16 images/sets to be selected).
+- Status LED.

 <div style="text-align: center;">
   <a href="/sdrr-pcb/unverified/stm32f4-24-pin-rev-e/sdrr-rev-e.png">